bsidlify4u/ufw-block-http-except-cloudflare/README.md

 # ufw-block-http-except-cloudflare
-This is a shell script that will allow your to block all http and https traffic from the internet and allow only cloudflares IP Block.
+This is a shell script that will allow your to block all http and https traffic from the internet and allow only cloudflares IP Block and SSH Access to Port 22 from Anywhere.
 It will then generate a ufw allow command for all of Cloudflares IP Block.

 This script is designed for debian based linux servers using the UFW (Uncomplicated Firewall)